-First-trimester induced abortion not associated with increased risk of psychiatric readmissionFebruary 6th, 2012 in Psychology & Psychiatry /
+First-trimester induced abortion not associated with increased risk of psychiatric readmissionFebruary 6, 2012 in Medicine & Health / Psychology & Psychiatry

 First-time first-trimester induced abortion is not associated with an increased risk of readmission to psychiatric facilities among women with a history of a treated mental disorder, according to a report in the February issue of Archives of General Psychiatry, one of the JAMA/Archives journals.

 "Diverging results exist as to whether induced abortions negatively influence mental health, and there is a paucity of sound studies on the topic," the authors write as background information.
 "Mental health problems are associated with women's reproductive decisions, and predict poor mental health outcomes after abortion.
 Moreover, most abortions are a result of unintended pregnancies, and the effects of induced abortion are often confounded with the effects of an unwanted pregnancy."

 Trine Munk-Olsen, Ph.D., of the National Centre for Register-Based Research, University of Aarhus, Denmark, and colleagues examined whether having a first-trimester induced abortion influenced the risk of psychiatric readmission, and compared the findings with the risk of readmission among women with mental disorders who gave birth.
 The authors gathered data on all women born in Denmark between 1962 and 1992 with a record of one or more psychiatric admissions at least nine months before a first-time first-term induced abortion or childbirth.